JennyRockU/SmartEmailService/README.md

 (sends the message to queue)

-Email is processed by one of the vendors: :arrow_down:
+Email message is picked up from queue and processed by one of the vendors: :arrow_heading_up:

 - SendGrid
 - MailGun